-> The island of Runde, just off Ålesund, serves as nesting ground for half a million sea birds.
+The island of Runde, just off Ålesund, serves as nesting ground for half a million sea birds.
 The largest bird rock is Rundebranden, and lies within walking distance from the village of Goksøyr.
 The most common species are kittiwake and puffin, but you will also find the razorbill, guillemot, gannet, fulmar, shag, oyster catcher, curlew, eider, and shelduck.
 If it is your lucky day, you might even see the white - tailed eagle, eagle owl, peregrine falcon, or golden eagle.

+There are sport fishing records regarding 87 different salt water fish in Norway and many of these fish can be found along the coast of Norway.
 There are few tastes which compare with the flavor of Norwegian Salmon or Ocean Trout.
 This delicacy is keenly appreciated by international chefs and gourmets who relish its delicate color and fine texture.

 Because of industrial whaling, whale meat was commonly used as a cheap substitute for beef early in the 20th century.
 Recently prices have risen due to the reduction in the whale quota to approximately 300 per year.
-The price increases, together with the fact that whale meat"s flavor is easily ruined, have made whale a much rarer delicacy.
+The price increases, together with the fact that whale meat´s flavor is easily ruined, have made whale a much rarer delicacy.
 While not common, eating whale meat is not controversial in Norway.

 FOOD AND DRINK

 Norway is well known for culinary temptations from the sea, combined with comprehensive, friendly, and thoughtful service.
 A large number of fish dishes are popular today, based on such species as salmon, cod, herring, sardine, and mackerel.
 Mackerel is available particularly in summer, especially along the Sørlandet coast.

 Seafood is used fresh, smoked, salted or pickled.
 Variations on creamed seafood soups are common along the coastline.
 The one traditional Norwegian dish with a claim to international popularity is smoked salmon.
 It is now a major export, and could be considered the most important Norwegian contribution to modern international cuisine.

 Smoked salmon exists traditionally in many varieties, and is often served with scrambled eggs, dill, sandwiches or mustard sauce.
 Close to smoked salmon is gravlaks, (literally "dug salmon"), which is salt-and-sugar-cured salmon seasoned with dill and (optionally) other herbs and spices.
 Gravlaks is often sold under more sales-friendly names internationally.
 A more peculiar Norwegian fish dish is Rakfisk, which consists of fermented trout, a culinary relation of Swedish surströmming.